hendrikdemir/under-construction-template/README.md

 Webpack will now generate a `dist` folder containing `index.html`, `main.js` and the construction image.
 Copy this to the root folder of your website, and you're done!

 ## Configuration

+While making adjustments to the page, keep in mind that the `dist` folder is only for output purposes.
+If you want to make adjustments to the page's content, such as text, you must do this in `src/index.html`.
+Once you're done making adjustments, you'll need to run `npm run build` to get an up-to-date `dist` folder.

 ### Colors